 Across the park from the museum sits the old stamp mill on the hillside.
 Unfortunately, you cannot get too close to the stamp mill without taking an official tour.

-Each one has its own charm though, and I recommend exploring everything you can.
+Each one has its charm though, and I recommend exploring everything you can.
 Here is what an interior of one of the houses looks like.

 The Old Machinery

 Right near the parking lot is a collection of old machinery that was used in the mining operations of Bodie.
 Some of it is massive, and I had no idea what any of it did.
-It reminded me of the gears you can see on top of Echo Mountain in Southern California which I enjoy photographing as well.
+It reminded me of the gears you can see on top of Echo Mountain in Southern California, which I enjoyed photographing as well.

 The Bank Vault

 I loved seeing this unique spot where the bank vault is, it was the only part remaining of the old bank on the outskirts of town.
-It says something about the craftsmanship to have the entire building gone but the vault sitting there as if it was never even touched.
+It says something about the craftsmanship to have the entire building gone but the vault is sitting there as if it was never even touched.

-On the outskirts of the park, there is also a graveyard with a lot of really old graves.
+On the outskirts of the park, there is also a graveyard with a lot of ancient graves.
 It is somewhat of a walk to get to, but it is worth it to see the old cemetery.

 A Few More Photos